DHS recommends schools 'remain alert' amid unfounded threats on TikTok - 1330 & 95.5 WFIN

 DHS recommends schools ‘remain alert’ amid unfounded threats on TikTok

+“We’ve exhaustively searched for content that promotes violence at schools today, but have still found nothing,” the company wrote in a tweet Friday afternoon.
+“What we find are videos discussing this rumor and warning others to stay safe.”

+“Local authorities, the FBI, and DHS have confirmed there’s no credible threat, so we’re working to remove alarmist warnings that violate our misinformation policy,” the company added.
+“If we did find promotion of violence on our platform, we’d remove and report it to law enforcement.”

-(NEW YORK) — The Department of Homeland Security is urging schools to stay vigilant Friday amid unfounded threats of violence spreading on social media.
+The Department of Homeland Security urged schools to stay vigilant Friday as word of the warnings unfolded.

 “DHS is aware of public reporting that suggests possible threats to schools on December 17, 2021,” the agency tweeted Friday morning.
 “DHS does not have any information indicating any specific, credible threats to schools but recommends communities remain alert.”